Databricks CLI

 Release: v2.11.0 (#1902)

-This release introduces a Unity Catalog explorer and a workspace filesystem explorer, enhancing navigation and management within Databricks.
-It also adds support for SPOG host URLs.
+The release introduces a Unity catalog explorer and workspace filesystem explorer for enhanced navigation of catalog resources and workspace files.
+It adds support for SPOG host URLs and updates Databricks CLI to version 1.2.0.

 TutorialsSafe AI-Driven Development with Lakebase Branches